mgkanani/gls/README.md

 Below tests/experiments have been carried out to verify its safety and more can be added:
 * Obvious validating and coverage tests
-* Memory usage pattern over the time where goroutines(fix-numbered) continuously using GLS —> validates goroutine reuse design[Caveats-1], validates memory is not continuously increasing.
+* Memory usage pattern over the time where goroutines(fix-numbered) continuously using GLS —> validates goroutine reuse design(i.e. Caveats-1), validates memory is not continuously increasing.
 * Long running(1 week) tests and verify memory usage //todo

 ##### Caveats: